jstoebel/design_patterns/factory/README.md

-The Factory Pattern provides a way for a client to instantiate different object without having to know which classes they need.
+The Factory Pattern provides a way for a client to instantiate different objects without having to know which they need.
 The objective is to provide a simple interface that doesn't need to change when new classes are added or removed.

 To take a trivial example, let's say I am building an app for a university.
 I have two classes `Student` and `Faculty` who share a common interface.
 ```ruby